Ronniegrg/heart-trail-animation/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements

 - Inspired by various online animations and interactive web designs.

 ## Contact

-For any questions or feedback, please contact [yourname@example.com](mailto:yourname@example.com).
+For any questions or feedback, please contact [rounigorgees@gmail.com](mailto:rounigorgees@gmail.com).